Essam El-Gindy: Career

-In 2003, El-Gindy won the delayed 2002 Egyptian Chess Championship, shared first (third on tiebreak) with 8/10 at the Golden Cleopatra Open, followed by scoring his first two GM norms at the African Championships with 7.5/9 and the Arab Chess Championships with 7/9 in 2003.
-Eventually he reached his final norm in 2008 with 9/12 at the Alushta Summer Open.
+In 2003, El-Gindy won the delayed 2002 Egyptian Chess Championship and was shared first (third on tiebreak) with 8 / 10 at the Golden Cleopatra Open.
+In the same year he won the African Chess Championship with 7½ / 9 and scored there a first GM norm, and a second GM norm at the Arab Chess Championships with score 7 / 9.
+Eventually he reached his final norm in 2008 with 9 / 12 at the Alushta Summer Open.

 He made his debut at World Championship level with a first round 2–0 exit to Ulf Andersson in the FIDE World Chess Championship 1999.

 El-Gindy's success at the African Chess Championship of 2003 earned him a spot in the FIDE World Chess Championship 2004, losing in the first round to Aleksej Aleksandrov 1½–½.
 He qualified for the Chess World Cup six times via the African Championships.
 His third place on tiebreak in 2007 secured a place at the Chess World Cup 2007 where he scored an upset win in the first round against former FIDE World Champion and eventual quarter-finalist Ruslan Ponomariov, but he went on to lose the match after rapid tiebreaks 2½–1½.
 A fourth-place finish in 2009 saw him qualify for the Chess World Cup 2009, going out in the first round to Ponomariov 1½–½.

 Second place in 2011 saw him qualify for the Chess World Cup 2011, going out in the first round to Zoltán Almási 2–0.

 Third place on tiebreak in 2013 saw him qualify for the Chess World Cup 2013, where he went out in first round 2–0 to Leinier Domínguez.

-In 2009, El-Gindy won the Arab Chess Championship, scoring 7/9.
+In 2009, El-Gindy won the Arab Chess Championship, scoring 7 / 9.

-El-Gindy won the 2014 AIDEF Chess Championships on tiebreak with a score of 7.5/9.
+El-Gindy won the 2014 AIDEF Chess Championships on tiebreak with a score of 7½ / 9.